National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 • Summer (June–September) — ideal weather for visiting monasteries and hiking (20–28°C).
 Monasteries are open with extended hours.

-• Autumn (September–October) — the spectacular colors of beech forests, warm light ideal for photography.
+• Autumn (September–October) — spectacular colors of beech forests, warm light ideal for photography.

 • Winter (December–January) — magical for holiday traditions and snowy landscapes.
 Temperatures from -10 to -2°C.

-• Spring (April–May) — the period of decorated eggs and traditional Easter, orchard blossoms.
+• Spring (April–May) — the period of decorated eggs and traditional Easter, orchard blooming.

 How to Get to Bucovina

-• Stefan cel Mare Suceava Airport (SCV) — flights from Bucharest (Wizz Air, TAROM) and a few international destinations.
+• Stefan cel Mare Suceava Airport (SCV) — flights from Bucharest (Wizz Air, TAROM) and some international destinations.

 • By car from Bucharest — 5–6 hours (450 km via E85).
 From Cluj-Napoca: ~5 hours.